James Miller (general)

-Brevet Brigadier-General James Miller (April 25, 1776 – July 7, 1851) was a senior officer of the United States Army who commanded infantry in the Canadian Theater of the War of 1812.
+James Miller (April 25, 1776 – July 7, 1851) was a senior officer of the United States Army who commanded infantry in the Canadian Theater of the War of 1812.
 After the war, he served as the first governor of Arkansas Territory from 1819 to 1824.
 He also served as the superintendent of Indian affairs for the territory.
 It was during his term as governor, and partly due to his influence, that the territory's capital was moved from Arkansas Post to Little Rock.

 Early life and education

 James Miller was born in Peterborough, New Hampshire, to James and Catharine (née Gregg) Miller.
 He attended an academy at Amherst, Massachusetts, and then Williams College.
 After Martha's death, he married Ruth Flint.
+Miller was a descendant of Thomas Flint, an Englishman who migrated to Concord, Massachusetts.
 He had a law practice in Greenfield, New Hampshire, from 1803 to 1808.

 Military service

 Miller joined the New Hampshire state militia and commanded an artillery unit, until General Benjamin Pierce noticed him and recommended that he be commissioned as a major in the regular army.
 Miller joined with the 4th Infantry Regiment in 1808.
 In 1811, Miller's unit went to fight Indians in Vincennes, Indiana, where he was promoted to colonel.
 In May 1812, his regiment moved to Detroit, Michigan.
 He was the commander during the Battle of Maguagon.
 Shortly afterwards, Miller was taken prisoner following the Siege of Detroit and was later exchanged.
 In 1814, Miller was colonel of the 21st Infantry Regiment and led his men in the capture of the British artillery at the Battle of Niagara.
 His "I will try, sir!" quote became famous and he earned the name of "Hero of Lundy's Lane".
 Miller was brevetted brigadier-general, presented a gold medal by resolution of Congress on November 8, 1814, and a sword by the State of New York.